 Pro bono (free of charge) work

 I allocate around a quarter of my working time to representing deserving or vulnerable clients free of charge.
-For the second half of calendar 2017, that budget is already committed.
+For the first half of calendar 2018, that budget is already committed.

 I have a range of very affordable fixed fees for consultations and cases.*